 Throughout the year she leads Scaravelli inspired yoga workshops around the UK and is regularly invited to teach for The British Wheel of Yoga and various independent teacher training schools.

-Since 2005 Catherine Annis has led Scaravelli inspired yoga retreats, weekends and holidays in Sussex and further afield in Europe, the Middle East and India.
+Since 2005 Catherine Annis has led Scaravelli inspired yoga retreats, weekends and holidays across the UK and Internationally.

 My Yoga Journey by Catherine Annis